ychuang6/itkCreateAnalyzeObjectMapLabel/README.md

 This repository is a modification of examples demonstrated in [richardbeare](http://github.com/richardbeare)'s [repository](https://github.com/richardbeare/itkAnalyzeObjectMap) using the itkAnalyzeObjectMap reading/writing class for ITK by [Hawley & Johnson](https://github.com/InsightSoftwareConsortium/itkAnalyzeObjectMap/blob/master/AnalyzeObjectLabelMap.pdf).

 CreateAnalyzeObjectMapLabel takes in a nifti file containing objects of different intensities and converts to Mayo Clinic Analyze Object Map format [.obj].
-Modification made allows labelling of objects according to name specified in the required input text file.
+Modification made allowed labelling of objects according to name specified in the required input text file.
+This script is useful to combine multiple objects created in nifti format into object maps accompanied by desired labels (object names in Analyze Software).

 ## Requirement